 Where there is soil, it should be used and improved…

 For the soil to provide balanced nutrients at different stages of a plant, it has to have a reserve of those nutrients abundantly at different depths or we should feed the soil at different stages specifically so that mycorrhiza and bacteria can process and feed the plants as required.

 Let’s have a look at what plants need during different stages of their life.

 Seed to Flowering – Baby

-As an annual plant starts its life as seed it needs minute amount of nitrogen as well as some protective barriers to prevent molding.
+As an annual plant starts its life as seed it needs a minute amount of nitrogen as well as some protective barriers to prevent molding.
 The root also develops to absorb nutrients from soil.
-Until the stage of flowering, the main objective for the plant is to grow maximum amount of stem, leaves and roots.
+Until the stage of flowering, the main objective for the plant is to grow a maximum amount of stem, leaves and roots.
 Nitrogen and phosphorus are the main things needed at this stage.
 Phosphorus helps the plant roots to absorb nitrogen in an effective way.
 Potassium and calcium are the lesser required ingredients.

 When a seed is sprouting, too much nitrogen may burn it.
 So the nitrogen should be minimal when watering the seed beds and should be increased gradually.

 When flowering, things change in the plant’s chemistry.
 Plants need to attract pollinators therefore it should have a good amount of sugar in the flowers.
 With the nitrogen and phosphorus feeding above, we need to read about 12 brix with a TDS refractometer.
 12 brix is the breaking point between the simple and complex sugars.
 Also the plant is preparing itself for the fruiting.
 If the sugars are not enough in the sap, there will be bug pressure as the bugs usually attack low brix plants.
 Phosphorus being the most required along with medium application of calcium and potassium.
 Little amount of nitrogen should also be applied.